Time from City Center – 25 mins, dependent on traffic.

 This photo was taken standing right up on the sand dunes on New Brighton Beach, looking back over the city on what I can only describe as the best sunset show I’ve ever seen.

 I was sitting in my living room when I caught a glimpse of the firey sky, which led to running across to the dunes, only to be greeted by a crowd of people, locals and tourists, all staring bewildered at the show Mother Nature was giving us.

-Since moving to Christchurch one year ago, we noticed the city is still petty far behind where we thought it would be repairing the damage made from the devastating earthquake of 2009, and nowhere is this more evident that out here by the beach.
+Since moving to Christchurch one year ago, we noticed the city is still pretty far behind where we thought it would be repairing the damage made from the devastating earthquake sequences of 2009/2010, and nowhere is this more evident that out here by the beach.
 There lies a gap of houses between the city and the beach, small roads that lead to nowhere, but it is evident this city is picking itself back up again, as all great cities do.